Ji-Hwan Bae Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in MLB.
+- The 9.2 strikeouts per nine innings put together by the Reds pitching staff ranks ninth in the league.

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (5.27).
+- The Reds have a 5.14 team ERA that ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to rank 15th in baseball in home runs surrendered (22 total, 1.1 per game).
+- The Reds rank 13th in baseball in home runs allowed (22 total, one per game).

-- Cessa makes the start for the Reds, his fourth of the season.
-He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.
+- Greene makes the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.24 ERA and 24 strikeouts in 17 2/3 innings pitched.

-- The right-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- In his most recent appearance -- in relief on Saturday -- the right-hander threw 2/3 innings against the Pittsburgh Pirates while surrendering hits.

-- In three games this season, the 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings.
-Opponents are hitting .417 against him.
+- The 23-year-old has a 4.24 ERA and 12.7 strikeouts per nine innings across four games this season, while allowing a batting average of .282 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.